yhlong0/IntellectCapital/Notes/2022/financialShenanigans.md

     - Factoring, sell to bank
     - Securitization, issue stocks
 4. Investors should focus not only on how much CFFO grew, but also on how it grew.
+5. It is well worth your time to look for changes in disclosure each quarter, particularly in the most important sections of the filings.
+Most research platforms and word processing software have "word compare"
+6. Techniques to move cash outflows to other sections
+    - inflating CFFO with boomerang transactions
+    - improperly capitalizing normal operating costs
+    - Recording the purchase of inventory as an investing outflow
+    - Shifting operating cash outflows off the statement of cash flows.
+7. Free cash flow = operations - capital expenditures
+8. Techniques to boost operating cash flow using unsustainable activities
+    - Boosting CFFO by paying vendors more slowly
+    - Boosting CFFO by collecting from customers more quickly
+    - Boosting CFFO by purchasing less inventory
+    - Boosting CFFO with one-time benefits